 -Flush Mount for attaching the headboard to the wall

 *I hired a great local craftsman named Kevin Grevemberg for my headboard- there was no way I could get away with sawing a huge piece of wood in my tiny apartment.
-If you’re in the NYC area and want to hire him for a job just send him an email here.*

 *UPDATE: CLICK HERE for the wooden headboard template created by Kevin Grevemberg above.
 Thanks for sharing this with us, Kevin!*